hibaa8/TSS2026-LunarLions/README.md

 | DEPRESS PUMP | ON         | OFF         | Pressurizes both EVA suits         |

 ### DCU
 The display and control unit (DCU) used for this challenge is a component that allows the user to control various settings of their suit's operation during an EVA.
-For example, if scrubber A's CO2 storage fills up, you could flip a switch on the DCU to flush it while switching to scubber B. A picture of the DCU you will be using during test week can be found <a href="/documents/peripherals/dcu.jpeg">here</a>
+For example, if scrubber A's CO2 storage fills up, you could flip a switch on the DCU to flush it while switching to scrubber B. A picture of the DCU you will be using during test week can be found <a href="/documents/peripherals/dcu.jpeg">here</a>

 | Sensor  | Value True | Value False     | Description                                                                                           |